-In an era of unprecedented globalization, it’s easier than ever for businesses to connect with international clients, customers, and partners.
+In an era of unprecedented globalization, the world economy is more interconnected than ever.
+Advancements in technology have made it easier for businesses, big and small, to connect with international clients, customers, and partners.

 But the question on everyone’s mind is – is there a catch?
 Are there hidden fees or fine print you should be aware of?
 Let’s walk through all of your questions about Paypal fees.